-- 14.6.2 Construction, maintenance and operational activities from the Proposed Development are considered to potentially alter the water resources (water quality), flood risk and drainage of local watercourses with direct surface water interactions from Site runoff.
+- 14.6.2 Construction, operational and maintenance activities at the Proposed Development are considered to potentially alter the water resources (water quality), flood risk and drainage of local watercourses with direct surface water interactions from Site runoff.
 These are primarily associated with Land Drain 1, Land Drain 2 and Land Drain 3.
-There is also the potential for these effects to continue to adjacent receiving watercourses, primarily Oldfleet Drain and Middle Drain as well as Land Drain 4 and Land Drain 5 (downstream in receiving watercourses for Land Drain 1). - 14.6.3 Potential impacts from construction activities have been identified as follows: - Potential Impact A permanent loss of both surface waterbodies (Pond 1 and 2) within the Main Development Area during construction; - Potential Impact B potential change to the surrounding ditches (culverting/extension to culverts/installation of fencing); - Potential Impact C potential loss of tidal floodplain storage and temporary changes to fluvial flood water flow routing within Flood Zone 3 during construction (although the Site benefits from flood defences); - Potential Impact D pollution of surface watercourses within or near the Proposed Development Site during construction due to spillages or polluted surface water runoff entering the watercourse (if an appropriate Construction Environmental Management Plan (CEMP) is not adhered to); - Potential Impact E change to the impermeable area within the Site, and associated changes to surface water flows during construction; - 14.6.4 Potential impacts from maintenance and operational activities have been identified as follows: - Potential Impact F change to the impermeable area within the Site, and associated changes to surface water flows during maintenance and operation of the Proposed Development; - Potential Impact G potential loss of tidal floodplain storage as the footprint of the Proposed Development is located in Flood Zone 3 (although the Site benefits from flood defences); - Potential Impact H pollution of surface watercourses within or near the Site during maintenance and operation, due to spillages or polluted surface water runoff entering the watercourse (if materials are not appropriately stored at the Site in accordance with an appropriate operational Environmental Management System and/or an appropriate drainage system is not implemented and maintained). - 14.6.5 These potential impacts are assessed below against the applicable sensitive receptors.
+There is also the potential for these effects to continue to adjacent receiving watercourses, primarily Oldfleet Drain and Middle Drain as well as Land Drain 4 and Land Drain 5 (downstream in receiving watercourses for Land Drain 1). - 14.6.3 Potential impacts from construction activities have been identified as follows: - Potential Impact A potential change to the surrounding ditches (culverting/ extension to culverts/ installation of fencing); - Potential Impact B potential loss of tidal floodplain storage and temporary changes to fluvial flood water flow routing within Flood Zone 3 during construction (although the Site benefits from flood defences); - Potential Impact C pollution of surface watercourses within or near the Proposed Development Site during construction due to spillages or polluted surface water runoff entering the watercourse (if an appropriate Construction Environmental Management Plan (CEMP) is not adhered to); - Potential Impact D change to the impermeable area within the Site, and associated changes to surface water flows during construction; - 14.6.4 Potential impacts from operational and maintenance activities have been identified as follows: - Potential Impact E change to the impermeable area within the Site, and associated changes to surface water flows during operation and maintenance of the Proposed Development; - Potential Impact F potential loss of tidal floodplain storage as the footprint of the Proposed Development is located in Flood Zone 3 (although the Site benefits from flood defences); - Potential Impact G pollution of surface watercourses within or near the Site during operation and maintenance, due to spillages, untreated foul drainage or polluted surface water runoff entering the watercourse (if materials are not appropriately stored at the Site in accordance with an appropriate operational Environmental Management System and/ or an appropriate drainage system is not implemented and maintained). - 14.6.5 These potential impacts are assessed below against the applicable sensitive receptors.